nephio-project/docs/content/en/docs/porch/using-porch/install-and-using-porch.md

 3. The PackageVariant has set the `data.name` field as `network-function-auto-namespace-x-cumulonimbus` and `network-function-auto-namespace-y-cumulonimbus` respectively in the `pckage-context.yaml` files

-Note that this has all been performed automatically; weh have not had to perform the `porchctl rpkg pull/kpt fn render/porchctl rpkg push` combination of commands to make these chages as we had to in the `simple-variant.yaml` case above.
+This has all been performed automatically; we have not had to perform the `porchctl rpkg pull/kpt fn render/porchctl rpkg push` combination of commands to make these chages as we had to in the `simple-variant.yaml` case above.